API routes require authentication

 Why it matters

 An unauthenticated API route that reads or writes user data is a direct broken-access-control vulnerability — any visitor with the URL can enumerate profiles, export other tenants' records, or mutate state belonging to accounts they don't own.
+Optus (Australia) lost 10 million customer records through an unauthenticated API endpoint in 2022, triggering an AU$50M+ class action and regulatory action from the Australian government; T-Mobile disclosed a 37-million-customer breach in 2023 via a similar API-side failure.
 AI coding tools routinely produce this failure mode because they scaffold route handlers from example snippets that skip the session check, and because request-body validation visually looks like "protection" even though it enforces shape, not identity.
 The same pattern also catches webhook endpoints that accept arbitrary POST payloads without verifying the provider signature, which lets anyone forge subscription upgrades, payment confirmations, or delivery events.
 This is the single most common critical finding in post-incident reviews of vibe-coded apps.

 Severity rationale

-High because an unauthenticated data route is directly exploitable by any visitor with the URL — no credentials, tooling, or chained vulnerabilities required — and typically exposes multi-tenant data in bulk.
+Critical because an unauthenticated data route is directly exploitable by any visitor with the URL — no credentials, tooling, or chained vulnerabilities required — and typically exposes multi-tenant data in bulk (Optus, T-Mobile, and dozens of smaller breaches have originated exactly here).

 Remediation